Special Project and Pilot Study Funds (Mini-grant Program): Year 2017 - 2018

 Individuals affiliated with community-based organizations, public or private institutions, units of local or state government, or tribal government throughout the United States are eligible to apply for funds.
 Applicants are encouraged to collaborate with NIOSH Agricultural Research Centers or Universities on project design and evaluation.
 Priority will be given to organizations and junior faculty who are building their capacity in childhood agricultural health and safety, and those that generate new partnerships.

-Highest funding priority will be given to projects that:
+Highest funding priority will be given to projects that address health and safety needs of children

 a) Projects that are not specific to children and agriculture will not be funded (e.g. car seat programs, bicycle safety, recreational ATV).